 The big climactic gunfight is a fast and athletic one with our heroes rush all over the place while we’re treated to plentiful shots of bullets hitting people in close-up, sometimes their faces.
 It sometimes gets silly – at one point Tom is firing at some opponents while in a wagon moving on its own when the wagon hits a wall and Tom is hurled into the air before cutting to him – or Nero’s stuntman – then landing on his feet!
 It almost feels like you’re watching a John Woo film at times what with the way our heroes fall all over the place but are still able to shoot while doing so, the emptying of guns into a single person at close range, even some birds flying above.
 The final act is also home to some revelations which may as a surprise to some.
 I saw one of them coming, and we’re left with some details remaining rather sketchy, though all in all it works okay as a story.
 Of course a film like this is only as good as its villain and Nino Castelnuovo certainly doesn’t disappoint, acting convincingly psychotic without over doing it as Jason.
 Whenever I watch The Umbrellas Of Cherbourg I’m always surprised that Catherine Deneuve went on to become a huge star while Castelnuovo, despite being the better performer, had limited success by comparison.
 Though there are several unusual family relationships in the film, the most interesting is that of Jason and his father.
 Dad has clearly spoilt and indulged his son to excess, something which might be responsible for Jason having become such a monster.
 A scene where they both play the piano has a slight oedipal touch about it.
 As is sometimes the case, there’s little room for women; Mercedes the nurse has a few scenes, and there are just a couple of exchanges with prostitutes who work in the saloon.

 A few awkward edits both visual and aural suggest that the film was cut down [maybe the third-billed Sini originally had a bigger part as one of the hookers?], but seeing as I found no information on a longer version, the edits must have been made prior to release.
 The town set looks rather thrown up but some effort was made with the costumes – minor characters sometimes sport interesting details while Nero’s black outfit is one of his coolest.
 Composer Coriolano Gori is not one that I’ve heard of but his work is really good; there’s a rousing Ennio Morricone-like main theme [though I could have lost the lyrics during the main titles] employed in several guises, a more comical [but without being intrusive] one for Jeff, and some moody suspense.
-Fulci and cinematographer Riccardo Pallottini employ some of the deep focus that then appeared in Beatrice Cenci; this must have been a favourite thing of Fulci’s during this period.
+Fulci and cinematographer Riccardo Pallottini like to have a face in closeup while other characters are in the background, giving a slight 3d feel.
 One nice shot has a head loom out of the screen on the right before two other men emerge from behind the head much further away.
-His style isn’t as distinctive as Sergio Leone’s or even the likes of Sergio Corbucci, but it’s definitely there, and I still can’t get my head around the care and technical skill of Fulci’s earlier output compared with the sloppiness and laziness of much of his later stuff, even though I know it was mostly the result of much illness combined with tiny budgets.
+His style isn’t yet as distinctive as Sergio Leone’s or even the likes of Sergio Corbucci, but it’s definitely there, and I still can’t get my head around the care and technical skill of Fulci’s earlier output compared with the sloppiness and laziness of much of his later stuff, even though I know it was mostly the result of much illness combined with tiny budgets.
 Whether Massacre Time is a classic in the spaghetti western genre is doubtful, but I found very little to dislike about it and had a pretty good time throughout.
 Being the un-PC type that I am, I even rather liked the way that Jeff keeps on drinking throughout [to no objection from anybody] and ends the film as the alcoholic that he was at the beginning.
 Usually he’d have to be seen kicking his habit and finishing the film totally clean!